Types of Insurance

 - Before purchasing insurance you should ensure that the insurer is licensed by the Guernsey Financial Services Commission or authorised by the Financial Conduct Authority to sell insurance.
 For motor insurance, check that the insurer also appears on the Authorised Motor Insurers list.
 Further information on Authorised Motor Insurers can be found on the Commission's 'Buying Motor Insurance Direct' page.

-- The Channel Islands are not part of the UK or members of the European Union and may be specifically excluded from cover that is available to those living in the UK.
+- The Channel Islands are not part of the UK or members of the European Union and may be specifically excluded from cover that may be available to those living in the UK.
 For example, if you live in the Channel Islands, you are not eligible for a European Health Insurance Card.
 If in any doubt on the cover that will be provided by an insurance policy, ask your insurance broker and check the policy documents.

 - If you choose to buy insurance through a comparison website, please be aware that UK insurers are not always able to offer quotes for Bailiwick residents.